martin-ng/byte-check/README.md

 - React: Frontend framework that syncs the UI and state through its virtual DOM.

-- GraphQL: Query language to efficiently pull user data and allow the user to retain its session.

-- Django: Python MVT (Model-View-Template) web framework to rapidly develop Byte Check's data access layer and business logic that communicates with its React-based frontend interface.
+- Node: JavaScript runtime built on Chrome's V8 engine.

+- Express: Node's web application framework.

-- Postgres: Relational database to store the user's account information and saved text inputs.
+- MongoDB: NoSQL docuemnt-oriented database to save the user's profile and saved texts.

+- Jest: Testing framework.

 - Typescript: A superset of Javascript to create typed components and functions.

 ## MVP Requirements